 Sino-Saudi defense ties remain limited in scope, despite greater bilateral economic and diplomatic engagement.
-Defense ties are confined to joint exercises, counter-terrorism cooperation, sales of some weapon systems, and joint production of armed unmanned aerial vehicles (UAVs).10 Beijing has limited capacity to compete with Western arms suppliers, while the Saudi military's long-term dependence on US hardware means that Chinese arms will not easily integrate with pre-existing systems.
+Defense ties are confined to joint exercises, counter-terrorism cooperation, sales of some weapon systems, and joint production of armed unmanned aerial vehicles (UAVs).
+10 Beijing has limited capacity to compete with Western arms suppliers, while the Saudi military's long-term dependence on US hardware means that Chinese arms will not easily integrate with pre-existing systems.
 In general, it takes years to complete diversification of weapons sources or any move towards local manufacture.

-However, China has reportedly helped Riyadh to set up a nuclear program, including a "secret" yellowcake extraction plant, and improve its solid-fuel ballistic launcher capabilities.11 Although Riyadh "categorically denies" that it has built a uranium ore facility in the area described by a media report, Saudi Arabia's energy ministry Prince Abdulaziz bin Salman confirmed the existence of a contract with China for uranium exploration in certain areas.12 Prince Abdulaziz also confirmed that his country has plans to develop its uranium resources with a view to supporting its nascent nuclear power program.
-"We do have a huge amount of uranium resource which we would like to exploit, and we will be doing it in the most transparent way (...)
+However, China has reportedly helped Riyadh to set up a nuclear program, including a "secret" yellowcake extraction plant, and improve its solid-fuel ballistic launcher capabilities.
+11 Although Riyadh "categorically denies" that it has built a uranium ore facility in the area described by a media report, Saudi Arabia's energy ministry Prince Abdulaziz bin Salman confirmed the existence of a contract with China for uranium exploration in certain areas.12 Prince Abdulaziz also confirmed that his country has plans to develop its uranium resources with a view to supporting its nascent nuclear power program.
+"We do have a huge amount of uranium resource which we would like to exploit, and we will be doing it in the most transparent way (..)
 We will be bringing partners and we will be exploiting that resource, and we will be developing all the way to the yellowcake," Saudi Arabia's energy ministry told the Future Minerals Summit in Riyadh in January 2022.13

 There is also potential for Chinese companies to win more Saudi defense procurement deals over the next decade, particularly as Riyadh may seek to strengthen strategic ties with Beijing and receive technology transfers through offsets, particularly for drones, light weapons, and some types of armor or even missiles.14 Saudi Arabia was the world's second-largest arms importer in 2017-21 (just behind India) and accounted for 11 percent of all imports of major arms.
 Nevertheless, Saudi Arabia purchased less than 1 percent of its arms imports from China in that period.
-The United States was by far the largest arms supplier to Saudi Arabia in 2017-21, supplying 82 percent of the Kingdom's arms imports.15
+The United States was by far the largest arms supplier to Saudi Arabia in 2017-21, supplying 82 percent of the Kingdom's arms imports.
+15 sure Gulf Cooperation Council states to limit their interactions with China, especially if Beijing faces secondary US sanctions linked to the war in Ukraine.

 Saudi Arabia's strong US military ties may limit Riyadh's openness to any increased Chinese military presence in the Kingdom - at least in the short term.
-Riyadh's ability to maneuver US-China tensions is likely to be tested in the months ahead as Washington may well pres-
+Riyadh's ability to maneuver US-China tensions is likely to be tested in the months ahead as Washington may well presChina has reportedly helped Riyadh to set up a nuclear program